dipinpokhrel/Data-cleaning-in-MYSQL/README.md

 # Data-cleaning-in-MYSQL
-Here is my data cleaning project i learned this from 'Alex the Analytics '( @https://www.analystbuilder.com/courses/mysql-for-data-analytics).
+This is data cleaning project that  i learned from 'Alex the Analytics '( @https://www.analystbuilder.com/courses/mysql-for-data-analytics).